- Current Students

 The Ph.D. program is CACREP accredited until March 2016.
 OSU is committed to continuing CACREP accreditation and is commencing a CACREP self-study to continue accreditation past this date.
 In 2013, the Ph.D. program had 5 graduates.
 Approximately 90% of enrolled students within the cohort completed the program.
 The average student took 48 months to complete the program.
 Ninety – 95 % of graduates seeking a job within the counselor education field obtained employment within 6 months of graduation.
 In 2013, the Ph.D. program received 61 applications; 11 students were admitted.
 An average class size is 12-15 students.

-MS Program: The MS in Counseling with school concentration offered at OSU Corvallis is a three year part-time hybrid program offered through Ecampus.
-Information about the program can be found at: http://ecampus.oregonstate.edu/online-degrees/graduate/education/ms-counseling/.
+MCoun Program: The MCoun with a School Counseling Major Option offered at OSU Corvallis is a three year part-time hybrid program offered through Ecampus.
+Information about the program can be found at: http://ecampus.oregonstate.edu/online-degrees/graduate/education/master-counseling/.

 Admission process and administrative questions contact: Laurie Brendle-Sleipness, email@example.com, 541-737-4317